Bookkeeping

 • Cost Center: CC0507, OHR-Human Resources;

-• Figure to balance to: Net of Encumbrances Ending Balance.
+• Figure to balance to: Ending Balance - Actuals

-Because "stuff happens" to people, computers, and computer files, it is important to keep a reasonably current copy of the current Quicken file on Wild Apricot.
+Because "stuff happens" to people, computers, and computer files, and to facilitate sharing responsibilities with your backup, it is important to keep a current copy of the Quicken file on Wild Apricot.
 Therefore, at the end of each month:

 • Use Quicken to create a complete backup of the file on your desktop.